 By default, ChromeDriver will look in its own directory for Chrome to use.
 If Chrome is not found there, it will use the system installed Chrome.

 To use ChromeDriver with Chrome on Android pass the Android package name in the chromeOptions.androidPackage capability when creating the driver.
-The path to adb_commands.py and the adb tool from the Android SDK must be set in PATH.
+You also need to have Android SDK's Android Debug Bridge (adb) server running.
 For more detailed instructions see the user site.

 ChromeDriver is shipped separately from Chrome.
 It controls Chrome out of process through DevTools.
 ChromeDriver is a standalone server which communicates with the WebDriver client via the WebDriver wire protocol, which is essentially synchronous JSON commands over HTTP.
 WebDriver clients are available in many languages, and many are available from the open source Selenium WebDriver project.
 ChromeDriver uses the webserver from net/server.

 Additional information is available on the following pages:

 (this directory): Implements chromedriver commands.